Mahathir-Khan/Bio257_2025_Project/Journal Log/Application_Log.md

 - Found new paper for RNA-seq data Maffioli E et al. 2022.
 - Downloaded data to bluehive and converted as fastq files.

+**Name:** [Mahathir]
+**Description:**
+- contributed to the outline
+- Helped search for new datasets
+- Accumulated accession numbers for RNAseq data to be uploaded to bluehive
+- Read into statistical tests
+- Swapped analysis priorities with Aman.
+Moving forward, I will focus on bulk RNAseq analysis with Sofia, while Aman and Kalechi focus on 16s phylogenetic analysis.

 ## 🗓️ [Date: 2025-10-23]
 **Name:** [Aman]
 **Description:**